fervenceslau/esp32-arduino/mains-voltmeter/README.md

 ```

 #### Deploying Web App with CLI (windows)
-1. Open firebase-cli.exe and navegate to this project's firebase folder using the `cd` command.
+1. Open **firebase-cli.exe** and navigate to this project's firebase folder using the `cd` command.
 2. Initialize a Firebase project with `firebase init`.
 3. Proceed with the initialization and then select **Cloud Functions** and **Hosting** features.
-CLI will find an existing project in this folder and then ask to configure **functions** and then **hosting** files.
+CLI will find an existing project in this folder, and ask to configure **functions** and **hosting** files.
 4. **Functions**.
 Select **TypeScript** as the language used in **Cloud Functions** and choose to use TSLint.
 Do not overwrite any files asked in this configuration.
    - CLI may ask to install npm dependencies afterwards.
 It is wise to accept this procedure.
 5. **Hosting**.
 Press enter to select **public** as the web app main folder and accept to rewrite all urls to index.
 Do not overwrite any files asked in this configuration.
 6. Deploy the web app project with `firebase deploy`.
-This step will take some time, and in the end CLI will return the URL for the web app, such as **Hosting URL: https://esp32-mains-voltage-monitor.firebaseapp.com**.
+This step will take some time and, in the end, CLI will return the URL for the web app, such as **Hosting URL: https://esp32-mains-voltage-monitor.firebaseapp.com**.

 #### Hardware Configuration

-1. Upload the code to ESP32 board ([DOIT Esp32 DevKit v1](https://docs.zerynth.com/latest/official/board.zerynth.doit_esp32/docs/index.html)).
+1. Upload the firmware code to ESP32 board ([DOIT Esp32 DevKit v1](https://docs.zerynth.com/latest/official/board.zerynth.doit_esp32/docs/index.html)).
-2. Connect the VP pin to any analog voltage source ranging from 0 to 3.3 to acquire data that will be displayed in the Firebase web app.
-In this project, the analog source is provided by the mains voltage sensor described by the schematic below.
+2. Connect the VP pin to any analog voltage source ranging from 0 to 3.3 V to sample the data that will be displayed in the Firebase web app every 10 min.
+In this project, this source is the mains voltage sensor ilustrated by the schematic below.